i-lateral/silverstripe-filterable/README.md

 These results are rendered into a template, you can overwrite this template in several ways.

-1. Create a template called *YourClassName_filterby.ss* in your includes This will allow you to create several different styled filters, depending on the controller.
+1. Create a template called *YourClassName_filterby.ss* in your Layout This will allow you to create several different styled filters, depending on the controller.

-2. Create a template called *FilterBy.ss* in your includes directory.
+2. Create a template called *FilterBy.ss* in your Layout directory.